comptoolsres/comptoolsres.github.io/software.md

 ### ![Apple logo](images/apple_logo_75.jpg) If you have an Apple Computer

-1. You already have the ssh client: Terminal is installed at /Applications/Utilities/Terminal (The Applications folder, then Utilities, and the applciation called Terminal).
+1. You already have the ssh client: Terminal is installed at /Applications/Utilities/Terminal (The Applications folder, then Utilities, and the application called Terminal).
 1. A text editor:
    1. Microsoft [VS Code](https://code.visualstudio.com/): Is what I use.
 It has many extensions that are quite helpful.
 It is also free.
    1. BBEdit is a longtime favorite.
 It is available in the Apple App Store or [here](http://www.barebones.com/products/bbedit/).
 The free version is fine for what we will do in class, you do not need to purchase the paid version.